JaiprakashChoudhary/JaiprakashChoudhary/resume/README.md

 * Created a culture of _blameless RCA_ to improve quality
 * Created a culture of timely releases with acheiving _85%_ of on time release
 * Re-architected to reduce _data import time by 97%_
+* Defined culture of delivery with over _80% on time releases_
+* Defined multiple tech projects (EPOD, QC) that led to increased business.

 #### Senior Engineering Manager - Feb 2019 - July,19
 * Managing the lifecycle of B2B platform of Freight